JANUARY 15: Pointless, Elstree Studios

 Bedders is the special guest on Rhoda Dakar’s monthly show for Totally Wired Radio, where he discusses Brexit, borders and side projects while the former Bodysnatcher and Madness collaborator spins the tunes.

 BEDDERS (speaking in 2021): Because we’ve not been touring anywhere, there’s been a gigantic space in my schedule, so I’ve been keeping the design work going, which has been one positive.
 Last year I helped launch a new candle company and also did a book, so it’s been good really.
+I still do a lot of design work, although I do try to avoid the music business because that would be a bit of a busman’s holiday.
+So I put a lot of catalogues and art books together, and do a lot of work in Scandinavia, particularly in Denmark.
+I just really enjoy it still.

 JANUARY 14: Absolute Radio 80s